KevinMarquette/kevinmarquette.github.io/_posts/2017-03-13-Powershell-DSL-design-patterns.md

     RdcServer Server01

 I mostly think of returning strings to build a document when using this approach.
-You can also build more complicated objects to return.
-This could be a true XML object or any other type of object.
+You can also build more complicated objects.
+This could be a full XML object or any other type of object that ypu are working with.

 ## Nested template